dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 A slightly more complex scenario is depicted in [**Figure 5**](#Figure-Partial-Fault) below.
 Here, `leader(r+1)` emits `proposal(r+1)` that is too slow to arrive and parties 1, 3 and 4, complain about a view failure.
 This enables `view(r+2)` to start and progress to commit `proposal(r+2)`.
-When `proposal(r+2)` commits, in this scenario it causally follows `proposal(r)` hence it indirectly commits it.
+When `proposal(r+2)` commits, in this scenario it causally follows `proposal(r+1)` hence it indirectly commits it.

   <span id="Figure-Partial-Fault"></span>